SJD1882/MOOC-Coursera-Advanced-Machine-Learning/4 - Natural Language Processing/README.md

 1) Sentiment Classification with Linear Models
 2) Language Modelling with Probabilistic Graphical Models and Neural Networks
 3) Word Embeddings and Topic Models
-4) Statistical Machine Translation and Autoencoders
+4) Machine Translation and Sequence-to-Sequence Models
 5) Final Project: A.I Chatbot